ToyVo/nh_plus/README.md

 ## What has been added?

-- `nh os switch` works on nix-darwin
+- `nh-darwin os switch` works on nix-darwin
 - nixDarwinModules.default is similar to the nixosModule for nix.gc and programs.nh.clean
 - Use this fork of nh in nixDarwinModules.default and nixosModules.default
 - When $FLAKE isn't defined, default to `/etc/nixos`
-- `nh os switch --update` works when the flake is at `/etc/nixos` or in a root owned directory
+- `nh-darwin os switch --update` works when the flake is at `/etc/nixos` or in a root owned directory

 ## What does it do?